DenseFuse: A Fusion Approach to Infrared and Visible Images: Conclusion

 \section{Conclusion}

 In this paper, we present a novel and effective deep learning architecture based on CNN and dense block for infrared and visible image fusion problem.
+And this algorithm is not only used to fuse gray scale images, but also can be applied to fuse RGB scale images.

 Our network has three parts: encoder, fusion layer and decoder.
-Firstly, the source images (infrared and visible images) are utilized to be the input of encoder.
+Firstly, the source images (infrared and visible images) are utilized as the input of encoder.
 And the features maps are obtained by CNN layer and dense block, which are fused by fusion strategy (addition and $l_1$-norm).
 After fusion layer, the feature maps are integrated into one feature map which contains all salient features from source images.
 Finally, the fused image is reconstructed by decoder network.
 We use both subjective and objective quality metrics to evaluate our fusion method.
 The experimental results show that the proposed method exhibits state-of-the-art fusion performance.

-We believe our network architecture can be applied to other image fusion problem, such as multi-exposure image, multi-focus image and medical image fusion.
-In the future, we will continue to research this fusion method and hope to achieve better fusion performance.
+Initial experiments show that our network architecture can be applied to other image fusion problems with appropriate fusion layer, such as multi-focus image fusion, multi-exposure image fusion and medical image fusion.

-\begin{IEEEbiographynophoto}{Hui Li} received the B.E. degree in School of Internet of Things Engineering from Jiangnan University, China.
-He is currently a master student in the School of Internet of Things Engineering, Jiangnan University.His research interests include image fusion, machine learning and deep learning. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Hui Li} received the B.E. degree in School of Internet of Things Engineering from Jiangnan University, China.
+He is currently a PhD student in the Jiangsu Provincial Engineerinig Laboratory of Pattern Recognition and Computational Intelligence, Jiangnan University.
+His research interests include image fusion, machine learning and deep learning. \end{IEEEbiography}